Other Assistance Programs

 In Colorado, the Temporary Assistance for Needy Families (TANF) program is known as Colorado Works.
 It is a cash assistance program designed to assist eligible families with very low incomes to attain economic security by promoting job preparation, work, and family stabilization.
 Applicants who are either pregnant or have at least one child, and who meet other eligibility requirements, can receive monthly cash assistance payments, help with emergency household expenses, and/or services such as counseling, training, and employment assistance.
 The Colorado Works Program operates in all 64 counties and is delivered locally through each county's department of human or social services.

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a nutrition program that provides nutrition education, breastfeeding support, healthy food and other services free of charge to Colorado families who qualify.
 WIC’s goal is to help keep pregnant and breastfeeding women and children under age 5 healthy.
+The Colorado WIC Referral Form, www.coloradowicsignup.com, is a short, online form families and individuals can complete to determine if they are eligible for WIC.

 Other Assistance Programs for Families and Children